 Test start time+–

-The test starts at 9:00 but you should arrive at the venue by 8:00 for registration.
-Please note that if you are not inside the venue by 8:45 you might not be able to enter or take the test that day.
-If you are late, unfortunately, you will be deemed absent and subject to the terms of our refunds policy.
+The paper-based IELTS test starts at 9:00 but you should arrive at the venue by 8:00 for registration.
+Please note that if you are not inside the venue by 8:45, you might not be able to enter or take the test that day.
+If you are late, unfortunately, you will be deemed absent and subject to the terms of our refund policy.

 Equipment and provisions+–